 If you’ve never worked with puff pastry before, don’t be intimated to start.
 It’s really no different than unrolling a store-bought pie crust.
 You can find puff pastry in the freezer section of your grocery store.
 It comes in two square sheets that easily unfold.
 The most popular brand is Pepperidge Farms.
 Use it once and you may be wrapping everything in it!

 Wrapping the salmon in puff pastry helps to keep it moist and adds a flaky and buttery layer to the salmon.
 Plus it provides an elegant presentation and adds interest to you main dish.
-If you love salmon, be sure to also check out my simple recipe for Asian Sesame Salmon.
+If you love salmon, be sure to also check out my simple recipe for Asian Sesame Salmon or Honey Lime Salmon.

 The topping for the Salmon Wellington adds a whole other layer of depth and flavor to the fish.
 The onion dill mixture softens and caramelizes on the stove and gets even more flavor from a splash of wine.
 You can make the onion mixture ahead of time and refrigerate until ready to use.
 Don’t like dill?
 Substitute with tarragon or omit the herbs altogether.